TIME TO READ: 5m

-In this guide, we’ll share with you a few of the key design considerations and some of the main options you may come across while researching the perfect outdoor fireplace for your space.
+In this guide, we’ll share with you a few of the key design considerations.
+As well as some options you may come across while researching the perfect outdoor fireplace for your space.

-Installing a fireplace can be an effective way to aesthetically enhance the architecture of your home and provide a focal point in your outdoor space.
+Building an outdoor fireplace can be an effective way to aesthetically enhance the architecture of your home.
+An outdoor fireplace also has the benefit of providing a focal point in your outdoor space.
 Depending on the design, it also can improve the outlook from within your home if placed in the appropriate position.

 If you already have a chimney, you could consider building an outdoor fireplace in this location.
-Otherwise, if you are looking to install a fireplace elsewhere in your garden, here are a few aspects you’ll need to consider:
+Otherwise, if you are looking to install a fireplace elsewhere, here are a few aspects you’ll need to consider: